b-artem/factory/README.md

 # Factory task

-### Please implement your own class Factory which will have the same behavior as Struct class.

 ### To run the program run main.rb

+### Please implement your own class Factory which will have the same behavior as Struct class:

 ```ruby
 Customer = Struct.new(:name, :address, :zip)